Saturday, 23 July 2005

 The last nine kilometres were marked at half-kilometre intervals, so we amused ourselves by timing our progress.
 We found we were doing a shade under 6 km/hr and taking less than 1300 steps per kilometres.
 It passed the time.

 The track ended abruptly in the streets of Castres, leaving us to guess our way into the centre.
-We got there about
+We got there about 1 pm and admired the beauty of the old buildings rising directly out of the river, the Agout.

 On our side the great square with its fine solid buildings looked more recent.